What is Orton-Gillingham?

 Yes.
 We encourage parents to observe so they can better understand how their child learns, what their child is learning, and how to be a support and advocate.

 Yes.
 We believe that daily practice is essential.
 We provide specific material for each student and we recommend about 25 minutes a day on non-lesson days.
-Please see the contract in the Forms section of this website for detailed information on practice work.
+Please see the contract for detailed information on practice work.

 What if I have to cancel?

-Cancellations with 24 hours' notice can be rescheduled online through Appointment Plus for students working with Staff Specialists and by contacting our office for students working with Specialists-in-Training.
-Cancellations under 24 hours' notice are not made up.
-Make up sessions can also be done via Zoom.
+Cancellations with at least 24 hours' notice can be rescheduled.
+Cancellations less than 24 hours' notice may not be made up.
+Sessions can also be done via Zoom.

 Can I reschedule holidays or other closed dates?

-Yes.
-These can be rescheduled through Appointment Plus or by contacting our office.
-Sessions can be made up via Zoom if you're out of town.
+Yes, these can be rescheduled.
+Sessions can be done via Zoom if you're out of town.

 How do I get started?